Smartnaka/shotgen/README.md

 - ✅ Available scripts
 - ✅ Repository metadata

-You can create this file in your repository using the GitHub web interface or by pushing it directly to your main
+You can create this file in your repository using the GitHub web interface or by pushing it directly to your